 Duluth Yacht Club History

 A few good men.
-That's all that was needed back in February 1969 to start the present day Duluth Keel Club.
+That's all that was needed back in February 1969 to start the present day Duluth Yacht Club.
 A group of men, who informally raced each other across Lake Superior under the auspices of the Cruising Club, decided to come together formally and solidify sport sailing in the Duluth-Superior area.

 The early races were more informal than racing today.
 Ten races were scheduled for the year with a Spring Series and Fall Series.
-The DKC scheduled their races around the Apostle Islands Yacht Club season, which started around the Fourth of July.
+The DKC scheduled their races around the Apostle Island Yacht Club season which started around the Fourth of July.
 Because many sailors participated in both clubs, the Spring Invitational Series held May 31 and June 1, 1969, were DKC's first formal races.
 Boats ranged from a Cal 20 to a Rhodes 41 with a no spinnaker or family rules adopted for Saturday's race and anything goes on Sunday.

 The Richardson Cup race is another sailing event the Club has been active in over the years.
 The Richardson Cup is a series of match races where boats pair up and race one on one.
 The event is the Great Lake's championship of match racing and is held in a different location every year.
 In 1980, the Duluth Keel Club hosted the Richardson Cup and Club members have represented Duluth in 1977, 1978, 1980, 1990, and 2001.
-The Richardson Cup event returned to Duluth in September of 1977 and 2002.
-In 2002, a team of DYC sailors representing Lake Superior Yachting Association won the coveted Richardson Cup.
+The Richardson Cup event returned to Duluth in September of 1997 and 2002.
+In 2002, a team of DKC sailors representing Lake Superior Yachting Association won the coveted Richardson Cup.

 In 1990, the beginning of a new decade ushered in a new name for the club.
-It adopted the assumed name of "Duluth Yacht Club."
+It changed from the Duluth Keel Club to the Duluth Yacht Club.
 Along with a new name came a new clubhouse and docks centered at the heart of waterfront activity.
 With the elimination of family rules prohibiting spinnakers on Wednesday nights, the Duluth Yacht Club expanded the Club's sailing expertise.

-In March of 2017, the Club returned to tradition by again adopting the "Duluth Yacht Club" assumed name.
-The original, legal name of the Minneosta non-profit corporatiion, i.e., the Duluth Keel Club, remains unchanged.
-The Duluth Yacht Club currently offers family, individual, social, and student memberships and is comprised of male, female, and youth sailors.
-The Duluth Yacht Club continues to look toward the future.
+Today the club continues to use the assumed name Duluth Yacht Club.
+The original, legal name of the Minnesota non-profit corporation, i.e., the Duluth Keel Club, remains unchanged.
+The Duluth Yacht Club currently offers family, individual, social, and student memberships.
+The membership is comprised of male, female and youth sailors.
+The Duluth Yacht Club continues to look towards the future.